-- >> Phone calls: UCaaS provides full PBX functionality including the basics (incoming and outgoing phone calls, audio conferencing, voicemail and faxing). - >> Video meetings: The days of large, expensive and complex video conferencing equipment in dedicated conference rooms that require IT support to set up in advance (as well as to stand by to troubleshoot during meetings) are over.
+Phone calls: UCaaS provides full PBX functionality including the basics (incoming and outgoing phone calls, audioconferencing, voicemail, and faxing).

+- Video meetings: The days of large, expensive, and complex videoconferencing equipment in dedicated conference rooms that require IT support to set up in advance (as well as to standby to troubleshoot during meetings) are over.
 Instead, today it's about smaller, adaptable, easy-to-configure huddle spaces that support a hybrid workspace, where employees work from home or go to the office a few days a week.
-Simple and intuitive, self-service video meeting capabilities - using an IP camera mounted on a desktop monitor, or a built-in camera on a laptop or smartphone are becoming more common as users become increasingly familiar and comfortable with video meetings as an everyday communications tool. - >> Team messaging: Near-real-time team messaging tools (such as instant messaging [IM] and short message service [SMS] and multimedia message service [MMS] texting), as well as team messaging apps (like RingCentral and Slack) and asynchronous messaging options (such as email, discussion boards and wikis, social media platforms, blogs and online chat) help keep team members up to date.
+Simple and intuitive, self-service video meeting capabilities using an IP camera mounted on a desktop monitor, or a built-in camera on a laptop or smartphone are becoming more common as users become increasingly familiar and comfortable with video meetings as an everyday communications tool. - >> Team messaging: Near-real-time team messaging tools (such as instant messaging [IM] and short message service [SMS] and multimedia message service [MMS] texting), as well as team messaging apps (like RingCentral and Slack) and asynchronous messaging options (such as email, discussion boards and wikis, social media platforms, blogs, and persistent chat) help keep team members up to date.